 Who is Liable to a Passenger for the Accident?

 Liability for automobile accidents is determined by the negligence standard.
 What some people do not realize is that there can be, and often is, more than one negligent party to an accident.
 When liability is disputed, a lawsuit must often be filed, and then the jury is asked to apportion liability amongst the drivers by each driver’s own percentage of responsibility.
 That percentage is then applied to the total amount jury finds would fairly compensate the injured party to determine each driver’s share.
 Thus, anyone involved in a car accident may have claims against all the drivers involved, depending upon the facts.

-Can a Passenger Sue Their Own Driver After a Wreck?
+Can a Passenger Sue Their Own Driver after an Accident?

+Yes.
 A passenger can sue their own driver for injuries caused in whole or in part by the driver’s negligence.
 If both drivers are at fault, the passenger is not barred from recovering their damages because of all or any percentage of responsibility being placed on the driver.
 The passenger can recover from both if they are determined to share responsibility.
 In a single-vehicle accident, the passenger will have a claim against their own driver.

-The term negligence free passenger is often used to describe a vehicle passenger in a car accident.
-Since the passenger typically has no control over the vehicle operation, he is free of any negligence and cannot be penalized like the driver can for his own failure in operating the vehicle.
+The term negligence-free passenger is often used to describe a vehicle passenger in a car accident.
+Since the passenger typically has no control over the vehicle’s operation, he is free of any negligence and cannot be penalized as the driver can for his own failure in operating the vehicle.
 A car passenger often enjoys the highly advantageous position of being able to sit back and let the other drivers fight out who is at fault without any concern that liability will be deflected on the passenger.
-(An exception to this is when the passenger does something to distract the driver and causes the wreck.)
+(An exception to this is when the passenger does something to distract the driver and cause the wreck.)